BastAldo/mtp.ap0.it/docs/01_FUNCTIONALITY.md

 ## 1. Core Concept

 The application is a single-page app (SPA) designed for users to schedule, execute, and track workouts.
 It features a persistent header for consistent branding.
 All user data is persisted locally in the browser's `localStorage`.
+All user interactions, such as confirmations and notifications, are handled through custom, non-native UI elements.

 ## 2. Main Views